ioccc-src/winner/next/register.md

  width=590 height=253>

 **NOTE**: If you prefer to **NOT** click links in email, simply copy that URL from your "Subscription consent email" and paste it into your browser.
-The

 <div id="step_d">